Updated: Jan 22

-On the flip side of the coin, you have Oswald Cobblepot, aka "the Penguin.”
-The Penguin was once a nice guy, who was teased very much in childhood due to his short stature, obesity, and bird-like nose, these traits made him an outcast in his rich, debutante family.
-Their rejection, drove him to become evil.
+On the flip side of the coin, you have Oswald Cobblepot, aka “The Penguin.”
+The Penguin was once a nice guy, who was teased very much in childhood because of his short stature, obesity, and bird-like nose.
+These traits made him an outcast in his rich, debutante family.
+Their rejection drove him to become evil.

 Once good guys, who were treated badly by hurt people, villains conclude... what’s the point?
 Their transformation begins by seeking vengeance on all those who mistreated them.
 After everyone (in their mind) has been justly dealt with, they conclude others will eventually mistreat them as well.
 So, instead of giving them the opportunity to do as they believe, they begin the process of elimination.
 Eventually, giving people what they feel they deserve becomes second nature and creating new ways of doing it... exciting.

 But seeing who they used to be is buried deep inside their subconsciousness.
 Something or someone brings it back to the surface... if for nothing more than a moment.
 If the villain’s a man, it’s usually a woman (mother, wife, sister, etc.), and vice versa, if it’s a woman (mother, husband, brother, etc.).

 None of us are born bad.
 This is a behavior that’s taught by people who learned how to do it... well.
 The skill of being bad is mainly fueled by pain, pain that was experienced physically, as well as mentally.
 Villains are hurt and want others to literally feel their pain.
 Just my humble opinion.